EnMasseProject/enmasse/console/console-init/ui/mock-console-server/README.md

 # Address Space / Address Command

-To get the equivalent command line that, if run, would cause the given address space to be created.
+To get the equivalent command line that, if run, would cause the given address space or address to be created.
-The addressCommand works in the same manner, but for addresses.

 ```
 query cmd($as: AddressSpace_enmasse_io_v1beta1_Input!) {